 - Better Care Fund

-- Integrated Pioneer programme
+- Integration pioneer programme

 - Access to 7-day services

-It will also oversee a joint mental health and learning disability commissioning group (Southend CCG/Southend-on-Sea Borough Council) and children's and maternity services, plus ad-hoc requirements delegated from the Health and Wellbeing Board.
-Our unit of planning has committed to continuing its strategic planning activities over the next twelve months, to ensure that there is full alignment between the five-year strategic plan, the hospital strategic plan and the Southend health and wellbeing strategy.
+It also oversees a joint mental health and learning disability commissioning group (Southend CCG/Southend-on-Sea Borough Council) and children's and maternity services, plus ad-hoc requirements delegated from the Health and Wellbeing Board.

+Our unit of planning has committed to continuing its strategic planning activities over the next twelve months, to ensure that there is full alignment between the five-year strategic plan, the hospital strategic plan and the Southend-on-Sea Health and Wellbeing Strategy.
 This work will be led by the JEG, reporting to the Health and Wellbeing Board.

-Southend unit of planning
+Southend-on-Sea unit of planning